6000 List

-The list of bribe-takers and warmongers, frequently called the 6,000 List, is the Anti-Corruption Foundation initiative to create a comprehensive list of enablers of the Russo-Ukrainian War and the 2022 Russian invasion of Ukraine.
+The list of bribe-takers and warmongers, frequently called the 6,000 List, is the Anti-Corruption Foundation initiative to create a comprehensive list of enablers of the Russo-Ukrainian war and the 2022 Russian invasion of Ukraine.
 The list is designed to serve as a guideline and a reference for international sanctions against Russian officials, business people, siloviki, propagandists, public warmongers, and other people accountable for creating a police state, repressions, and war.
 Each entry includes a dossier with proof of individual guilt corresponding with the EU requirements and criteria for individual sanctions.
 The list was expanded many times, greatly exceeding 6,000 profiles.
-As of February 2023, it included almost 7,000 people.
+As of December 2025, it included almost 8,000 people.

 History

 The Anti-Corruption Foundation (ACF) published the list on April 26, 2022, to help the Western countries to add the key beneficiaries of the Putin regime and supporters of the 2022 Russian invasion of Ukraine to their sanctions list.
 The ACF built the project on the assumption that the risk of sanctions would undermine the loyalty of the Russian elites to Vladimir Putin.

 ACF closely cooperated with the EU and the US politicians to promote sanctions against the Russian war enablers.
 In May 2022, Leonid Volkov met with the EU's chief diplomat Josep Borrell and the deputy head of the European Parliament Guy Verhofstadt.
 The meeting resulted in the EU Parliament's recommendation for the Council of the European Union to use the ACF's list of war enablers in the development of new sanctions, including the sanctions against the former European politicians holding key positions in the Russian state-owned companies (such as Karin Kneissl and Gerhard Schröder), also proposed by the ACF.
 The ACF urged its supporters to contact the EU Parliament members with the corresponding requests directly.
 In January 2023, Guy Verhofstadt appealed for wide sanctions against the individuals included in the 6,000 List following the start of the #FreeNavalny campaign, getting support from over 110 EU parliamentarians.

-In May 2022, ACF representatives met with US Congressmen in Washington, DC to promote the idea of individual sanctions as a cost-effective way to speed up the erosion of Putin's regime.
+In May 2022, ACF representatives met with US Congressmen in Washington, D.C. to promote the idea of individual sanctions as a cost-effective way to speed up the erosion of Putin's regime.
 In June, nine congressmen of both the Republican and the Democratic addressed an official request to expand sanctions based on the 6,000 List to the United States Secretary of the Treasury Janet Yellen.